react-native-community/discussions-and-proposals/proposals/0006-react-native-monorepo.md

 - Deprecating older packages on NPM (those that have been renamed)
 - Remaing folders, for those we believe we'll get value out of the rename.

+## Drawbacks

+- Old open pull requests will likely need to be rebased and re-arranged
+- Some of the native build scripts (Gradle, BUCK, Xcode, etc.) and CI scripts and config will need to be updated for the new code locations

+- _(Adding this bullet point to easily allow comments on other drawbacks that might have not been considered)_

+## Alternatives

+Since this is basically a fix and not a re-invention, alternatives have not been really explored deeply.
+Most of the alternative takes boil down to tech choices details in ex. which tool to use to handle the monorepo setup, and not really in the final overall shape of the codebase.

 ## Adoption strategy